 - These parameters are characterized but not tested. - † Data in "Typ" column is at 5V, 25°C unless otherwise stated.
 These parameters are for design guidance only and are not tested. - Note 1: This is the limit to which VDD can be lowered without losing RAM data. - 2: The supply current is mainly a function of the operating voltage and frequency.
-Other factors such as I/O pin loading and switching rate, oscillator type, internal code execution pattern and temperature also have an impact on the current consumption.

-The test conditions for all IDD measurements in active operation mode are:

-OSC1 = external square wave, from rail to rail; all I/O pins tristated, pulled to VDD

-MCLR = VDD; WDT enabled/disabled as specified.
+Other factors such as I/O pin loading and switching rate, oscillator type, internal code execution pattern, and temperature also have an impact on the current consumption. - The test conditions for all IDD measurements in active Operation mode are: - OSC1 = external square wave, from rail to rail; all I/O pins tristated, pulled to VDD - MCLR = VDD; WDT enabled/disabled as specified. - 3: The power-down current in SLEEP mode does not depend on the oscillator type.
+Power-down current is measured with the part in SLEEP mode, with all I/O pins in hi-impedance state and tied to VDD or Vss.